Adjunct Professor of Law

 - A.B., English and French (cum laude), Duke University (1997)

-Katie Rose Guest Pryal is a Clinical Associate Professor of Law at the UNC School of Law, specializing in legal writing and rhetoric.
+Katie Rose Guest Pryal practices law and is a freelance writer and columnist since 2015.
+Previously, she was a Clinical Associate Professor of Law at the UNC School of Law, specializing in legal writing and rhetoric.
 Prior to coming to UNC Law, Professor Pryal taught as full-time faculty in the Department of English and Comparative Literature at UNC-Chapel Hill, where she specialized in legal rhetoric and professional writing.

 Professor Pryal frequently leads Continuing Legal Education seminars on legal writing and rhetoric and presents at professional conferences around the U.S. Her main areas of research include legal writing and rhetoric; genre theory; disability studies; and affirmative action.
 She is the author of A Short Guide to Writing About Law (Pearson 2010); Core Grammar for Lawyers (Carolina Academic Press 2011); Core Grammar for College (Carolina Academic Press 2013); and How Writing Works (Oxford University Press 2014); The Complete Legal Writer, co-authored with Alexa Chew (Carolina Academic Press 2016).

 Show All Publications